srevn/kqexec/README.md

 #### Batch Event Processing

 The `batch_timeout`/`timeout` option defers events during active filesystem operations and processes them as a single operation when activity settles.
-Rather than a simple timer, it uses activity gap detection - the timeout window resets if events continue arriving, only triggering when there's been no activity for 60% of the configured duration.
-This prevents command flooding during intensive or chaotic operations like git operations, builds, or large file transfers.
+Rather than a simple timer, it uses activity gap detection - the timeout window resets if events continue arriving, only triggering when there's been no activity for a complexity-determined threshold of the configured duration (by default 50%).
+This prevents command flooding during intensive or chaotic operations like indexing, builds, or large file transfers.

 #### Buffered Command Output